 Having a dedicated solution for tracking spending and budget costs can also help to:

-Know the purchase and running costs of each school asset and identify which assets need protecting to sustain their best value
+- Know the purchase and running costs of each school asset and identify which assets need protecting to sustain their best value

-Re-allocate under-used assets to other school departments and save on replacements or unnecessary purchases
+- Re-allocate under-used assets to other school departments and save on replacements or unnecessary purchases

-Calculate the level of depreciation in each critical asset around the school grounds
+- Calculate the level of depreciation in each critical asset around the school grounds

 School reports and data can also be shared among:

-Parents that wish to have access to their child’s classroom timetable, homework assignments and current grades
+- Parents that wish to have access to their child’s classroom timetable, homework assignments, and current grades

-Students that need to access their timetable of classes and their current workload set by teachers
+- Students that need to access their timetable of classes and their current workload set by teachers

-Local authorities such as school districts and MATs
+- Local authorities such as school districts and MATs

 In terms of local authorities, an asset management system can enable them to generate reports from multiple sites using a single login.
 For example, a MAT that is responsible for five academy schools can access all reports from these schools on one system, instead of having to gain access individually.

-By renting out classrooms, equipment and sports halls, schools are able to generate extra funds.
+By renting out classrooms, equipment, and sports halls, schools are able to generate extra funds.
 Additionally, with an asset management system in place, schools are able to build a booking module system to do this efficiently and professionally.

-However, this system not only applies for equipment rentals.
+However, this system not only applies to equipment rentals.
 It can also be an effective feature for teachers that want to avoid double-bookings.
 For example, a teacher may have built their entire lesson plan around using a projector, only to find that it is unavailable.

-Build a check-in/check-out system for key assets such as laptops and projectors
+- Build a check-in/check-out system for key assets such as laptops and projectors

-Create unique booking forms for each asset type and each department
+- Create unique booking forms for each asset type and each department

-Operate a portal login for staff to use that can also require administrative approval
+- Operate a portal login for staff to use that can also require administrative approval

 One major benefit of using IoT-enabled devices is for improving a school’s registration system.
-Once a teacher has entered the attendance data of their class, the asset management tool will report data back to the School Student Information System (SIMS).
+Once a teacher has entered the attendance data of their class, an asset management tool will report data back to the School Student Information System (SIMS).

 IoT devices can also be used around the school grounds to:

-Track the real-time location of physical assets, such as using GPS trackers to identify the location of school buses
+- Track the real-time location of physical assets, such as using GPS trackers to identify the location of school buses

-Easily and quickly count the inventory of books, stationery, desks and chairs in each classroom
+- Easily and quickly count the inventory of books, stationery, desks, and chairs in each classroom

-Help reduce downtime of important assets by scheduling pre-planned repair times and producing a maintenance schedule that can be accessed by teachers and administrators
+- Help reduce downtime of important assets by scheduling pre-planned repair times and producing a maintenance schedule that can be accessed by teachers and administrators

 Once you have chosen the right software, you’ll want to deploy it as quickly as possible.
 In this case, it’s important to know how long the vendor will take to make the system available to you.
-You should also consider the time it takes to activate portal logins for staff and the process of collecting all inventory data to build your asset register, such as the number of books available to pupils and the number of chairs and desks needed in each classroom.
+You should also consider the time it takes to activate portal logins for staff and the process of collecting all inventory data to build your asset registers.
+Such as the number of books available to pupils and the number of chairs and desks needed in each classroom.

 It’s important to know what other software can be integrated into your choice of school asset management software and how easy the process is.
 For instance, your institution may already be set up with accounting applications, emails, spreadsheets and more.
 It can also be beneficial to know if this software solution provides its own functionality, such as tuition management and inventory control, that can replace existing systems.